-The header is a playful provocation: in truth I am probably closer to a value investor than other type.
+The header is a playful provocation: in truth I am probably closer to a value investor than any other type.
 But I place little credence on the historical superiority of value investing (which has faltered in recent years anyway), and I have little sense of affiliation or identity as a value investor.
 It’s not quite that I don’t want to be a member of any club which will have me; rather it’s that that I’m nervous about a club which is now so crowded and where all the members think alike.

 The problem with value investing is that it is now a popular and widely followed investment philosophy.
 Analytical techniques which historically worked well when used by a small minority of investors will work less well as more investors use them.
 This is inherent to the nature of markets: a matter of arithmetic, not opinion.